UAE Arrival Paperwork Guide | Documents to Translate First

 Most tenancy contracts in Dubai are bilingual, but the Arabic version is the legally binding one.

 A translated version lets you review everything properly before you commit.
+Also check that your name is spelled identically across your passport and Ejari: a name mismatch can block your DEWA setup.

 3. Family sponsorship documents